secure-compilation/secure-compilation.github.io/index.markdown

 [Northeastern University], [Microsoft Research], and [Draper Labs] (see [current team](#team) below).
-[Cătălin Hriţcu] and the core team at Inria Paris are generously funded for 5 years (roughly between 2017 and 2021) by a recently awarded [ERC Starting Grant].
+[Cătălin Hriţcu] and the core team at Inria Paris are generously funded for 5 years (between 2017 and 2021) by a recently awarded [ERC Starting Grant].

 Over the duration of the project we are looking to hire several excellent